-2022 Budget Initiatives and Priorities
+2023 Budget Initiatives and Priorities

-- The 2022 Budget is developed to align with the Outcomes and Objectives identified in the Authority's Strategic Plan; - The initial Budget is designed as a balanced budget and, as possible, increase fund balance for future projects; - Consider modifications to transit services, as necessary, in order to avoid the use of fund balance: - The budget should adhere to the financial reserve thresholds in accordance with current policy; - Consult with the Authority's member jurisdictions to obtain each jurisdiction's sales tax revenue estimates for the budget year. - Consult with Pitkin, Eagle and Garfield County Assessors to obtain each Assessor's preliminary and final assessed valuations of taxable property included in the Authority's district for the budget year. - Develop the transit service plan, initially based upon status quo service levels with modifications for seasonal date changes. - Develop revenue estimates for service contracts, state and federal grant funding, and other local governmental contributions. - Transit fare reductions provisionally approved by the Board at the October 2021 Board of Directors meeting, were implemented on November 22, 2021, and will be considered again in March 2022.
-Any additional fare changes directed by the Board will be considered and implemented following a 30-day public comment period and a Public Hearing. - Any new positions identified as a priority by Management will be incorporated into the budget. - Capital grants are strategically pursued to assist funding capital projects and purchases.
+- The 2023 Budget is developed to align with the Outcomes and Objectives identified in the Authority's Strategic Plan; - The initial Budget is designed as a balanced budget and, as possible, increase fund balance for future projects; - Consider modifications to transit services, as necessary, in order to avoid the use of fund balance; - The budget should adhere to the financial reserve thresholds in accordance with current policy; - Consult with the Authority's member jurisdictions to obtain each jurisdiction's sales tax revenue estimates for the budget year. - Consult with Pitkin, Eagle and Garfield County Assessors to obtain each Assessor's preliminary and final assessed valuations of taxable property included in the Authority's district for the budget year. - Develop the transit service plan, initially based upon status quo service levels with modifications for seasonal date changes and efficiencies to support rider needs. - Develop revenue estimates for service contracts, state and federal grant funding, and other local governmental contributions. - There are no transit fare adjustments planned for 2023.
+Any fare changes directed by the Board will be considered and implemented following a 30-day public comment period and a Public Hearing. - Any new positions identified as a priority by Management will be incorporated into the budget. - Capital grants are strategically pursued to assist funding capital projects and purchases.
 Only capital projects and purchases that have been awarded are included in the budget or will be added in a supplemental budget appropriation during the budget year.